hashkat/hashkat/docs/input.md

   true
 ```

 Inputting *true* into *enable_interactive_mode* allows the user to interact with the simulation while its running.
 Inputting *false* into this variable prevents this.
-We will discuss **Interactive Mode** in much further detail later.

 #### Enable Lua Hooks